Skincare Tips For Summer

 - Hyaluronic acid gives skin a youthful glow

-- Salicylic acid (beta hydroxy acid) is recommended for deep cleansing if you’re a commuter exposed to pollution or a heavy makeup user.
+- Salicylic acid (beta hydroxy acid) is recommended for deep cleaning if you’re a commuter exposed to pollution or a heavy makeup user.

 - Retinol treats acne and helps reduce the appearance of fine lines BUT use only at night, never under the sun and not together with other acids.